rdio/jsapi-examples/utils/development/README.md

 ### Local Queue

 * Publish and point example at the right place
-* More local queue manipulation features and events
 * Support multiple queues per page
 * Tests
 * More bulletproof
  * Should we be able to cancel things in flight for forceMaster?
+For instance, what if you're not master and you fire off a play and a stop in rapid succession; the play will arrive after the stop.
  * Double check the values we get from the API
- * What if the local queue is manipulated while _play forceMaster is in flight?